MultiSafepay/docs/content/faq/getting-started/testing-with-multisafepay.md

 1. The merchant initiates an order.
 2. The customer completes the payment.
 3. MultiSafepay sends a transaction status notification.
-4. Client system updates the transaction status.
+4. Client processes the transaction status notification.

 For help with testing, see [Diagnosing errors](/faq/errors-explained/diagnosing-errors).